raspberrypilearning/quick-start-guide/worksheet.md

 ![](images/all-the-things.png)

 To get started with Raspberry Pi you also need an operating system.
-NOOBS (New Out Of the Box Software) is an easy operating system install manager for the Raspberry Pi.
+NOOBS (New Out Of Box Software) is an easy operating system install manager for the Raspberry Pi.
 Raspbian is the operating system that we use with the Raspberry Pi.
 You can download a Raspbian image to an SD card.

 ### Buy a preinstalled SD Card